mmcco/ssh-auth-methods/README.md

 probably find your requests suspect even though they don't attempt to feign authentication.
 I know SSHGuard does, as some of my own servers started blocking my test server.
 This may even lead to the IP address used being added to a blacklist if this software reports offenders.
-So, exercise restraint, and consider using a [dirt-cheap VPS](http://lowendbox.com/).
+So exercise restraint, and consider using a [dirt-cheap VPS](http://lowendbox.com/).

 As with all security scanning software, there is potential to make